nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Filtering exercises by their name(s) : `:filter`

-Filters exercises from the displayed list with names containing any of the given keywords.
+Filters exercises in the displayed list with names containing any of the given keywords.

 Format: `:filter KEYWORD [KEYWORD]...`